Hearing God’s Word in Life and Ministry

 Who Should Apply?

-The CBS Core program is recommended for all who desire to meet the Lord in a deeper way through Sacred Scripture and invites adults to apply who expect to be able to complete the requirements for 2-4 years.
+The NECBS Core program is recommended for all who desire to meet the Lord in a deeper way through Sacred Scripture and invites adults to apply who expect to be able to complete the requirements for 2-4 years.
 Prior experience with Bible study is not required.

 About the Program